HermesBoots/holbertonschool-low_level_programming/0x03-more_functions_nested_loops/README.md

 Printing a square made of octothorpes with given side lengths.

 ## Fizz-Buzz
-Print numbers, except replace multiples of 3 and 5 with a word.
+Printing numbers, except replace multiples of 3 and 5 with a word.

+## Triangles
+Printing a triangle made of octothorpes with a given height.